epfl-dlab/Cr5/src/README.md

 ### Baseline embeddings

 In the experiments we use the state-of-the-art at the time of writing as baseline (details [here](https://arxiv.org/pdf/1710.04087.pdf)).
 The script `get_baseline_embeddings.sh` is used to retrieve embeddings for a desired language.
-Alternatively the baseline embeddings that are needed for this paper are available
+Alternatively the baseline embeddings that are needed for this paper are available for downloading [here](https://zenodo.org/record/3359814#.XUdP85MzZQI).

 *To run the notebook above, make sure you have downloaded the needed baseline embeddings.*
 ___